uk-gov-mirror/alphagov.digitalmarketplace-brief-responses-frontend/README.md

 ### Run the development server

-To run the Supplier Frontend App for local development use the `run-all` target.
+To run the briefs responses frontend app for local development use the `run-all` target.
 This will install requirements, build assets and run the app.

 ```